day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-### Removal policy
+###  removal policy
-- Check the policy status，Only stop strategy can be removed from the policy；
+-  check the policy status ， only stop strategy can be removed from the policy ；
-- FromjsonRemoval policy configuration file(strategy_name, vt_symbol, setting)；
+-  from json removal policy configuration file (strategy_name, vt_symbol, setting)；
-- Fromsymbol_strategy_mapDictionary to remove the policy subscription contract information；
+-  from symbol_strategy_map dictionary to remove the policy contract subscription information ；
-- Fromstrategy_orderid_mapDictionary removing activity delegates Record；
+-  from strategy_orderid_map dictionary removing activity delegates record ；
-- FromstrategiesDictionary remove the configuration information for the policy。
+-  from strategies dictionary remove the configuration information for the policy .

 ```
     def remove_strategy(self, strategy_name: str):